kosa12/Hyprland_dotfiles/README.md

 ### The startup page for the browser is inspired by https://github.com/Nainish-Rai, also shoutout to him!

+# If you like it, give it a star!

 # I will answer to any question in the `issues` section, so be brave and use it

 ![Desktop](screenshots/swappy-20240603_193236.png)